Haim Yosef Zadok

-Haim Yosef Zadok (חיים יוסף צדוק, born Haim Wilkenfeld; 2 October 1913 – 15 August 2002) was an Israeli jurist and politician.
+Haim Joseph Zadok (חיים יוסף צדוק, born Haim Wilkenfeld; 2 October 1913 – 15 August 2002) was an Israeli jurist and politician.

 Early life

 Zadok was born in 1913 in Rava-Ruska in Eastern Galicia in Austria-Hungary (now Ukraine).
 He studied philosophy and Jewish studies at the University of Warsaw.
 He was a member of the Gordonia youth movement in Poland and in the "Poale Zion Federation" Party.

-In 1935 he immigrated to the British Mandate of Palestine and joined the Hagana and the Jewish Settlement Police.
+In 1935, he immigrated to the British Mandate of Palestine and joined the Hagana and the Jewish Settlement Police.
 He studied law at the Hebrew University and was certified as a lawyer.
 During the 1948 Arab-Israeli War, he joined the IDF as a lawyer in the office of the Chief Military Prosecutor.
-In 1949 he joined the legislative department of the Ministry of Justice as a deputy of the Attorney-General, a position he held until 1952.
-While in this position he drafted the Nazis and Nazi Collaborators (Punishment) Law.
+In 1949, he joined the legislative department of the Ministry of Justice as a deputy of the Attorney-General, a position he held until 1952.
+While in this position, he drafted the Nazis and Nazi Collaborators (Punishment) Law.